kryptokrona/kryptokrona-kotlin-sdk/README.md

 }
 ```

+## Tests

+We use unit tests, static code analysis and code coverage to ensure that we always write
+quality code.
+We can either run them seperatly to view the status or run everything with
+one command:

+- `./gradlew test`

-## Unit Testing
+### Unit Testing

-We are using JUnit 5 to conduct our tests.
+We are using JUnit 5 to conduct our unit tests.
 All tests are located under `src/test`.

 To run unit tests run:

 - `./gradlew test`

+An HTML file will be generated so that we can open up in our browser to
+view in more detail the test results.
+The file is located in `build/reports/tests/test/index.html`

-## Static Code Analysis
+### Static Code Analysis

+The static code analysis tool used in this project is cpd.
+All configuration for the static code analysis can be found
+in `gradle/static-code-analysis`.
+To run the static code analysis:

+- `./gradlew checkStyleMain`
+- `./gradlew cpdCheck`
+- `./gradlew pmdMain`
+- `./gradlew spotbugsMain`

+HTML files will be generated so that we can open up in our browser.
+The files
+are located in:

+- `build/reports/checkstyle/main.html`
+- `build/reports/spotbugs/main/spotbugs.html`
+- `build/reports/pmd/main.html`

-## Code Coverage
+### Code Coverage

-## Build, Test and Deployment
+The code coverage tool of this project is JaCoCo.
+To run:

+- `./gradlew jacacoTestReport`

+An HTML file will be generated so that we can open up in our browser.
+The file
+is located in `build/kryptokrona-sdk-report/index.html`

+## Build

 We are using Gradle as the build tool for this project.
 The easiest way to build if you are not running IntelliJ is to run
 the command: